 An overwhelming majority of clinical research professionals were satisfied with their organization’s transition to remote work.
 93% said they were ‘very’ or ‘somewhat’ satisfied with the responsiveness and preparedness of their organizations.

 Most professionals report that their organizations provided sufficient resources to enable remote work.
 The vast majority of respondents received computing and communications support.
-Notable gaps included paid access to high-speed internet and external computer monitors
+Notable gaps included paid access to high-speed internet and external computer monitors.

 Burnout was attributed to frequency of virtual meetings.
 Burnout was also attributed to added work responsibilities, variability and uncertainty in work demands, restlessness, and one’s physical environment.